ONSdigital/Statistical-Method-Specifications/MoR_methodological_spec.md

-* Mean or median imputation should be used if there is no auxiliary information available (no previous period auxiliary, no consecutive period auxiliary and no register-based auxiliary variable)
+* Mean or median imputation should be used if there is no auxiliary information available (no previous period auxiliary, no consecutive period auxiliary and no register-based auxiliary variable).
+ Mean and median imputation are not available in this method.

   * Mean imputation: impute a mean value for non-responders based upon target period cleared respondents within the same imputation class

   * Median imputation: impute a median value for non-responders based upon target period cleared respondents within the same imputation class

 Please see the image below for further information.